 SanDisk Connect Wireless Stick – The Device

-The SanDisk Connect wireless stick reminded me of the first generation of USB drives.
-You can also compare it to internet dongles of recent past.
+This wireless stick reminded me of the first generation of USB drives.
+You can also compare it to internet dongles of the recent past.
 The look is simple, neat and clean.

 As a traveler, I appreciate the fact that it is not flashy.
 Flashy devices tend to attract attention and more prone to thefts.

 Like any other USB device, this wireless stick too is a simple plug and play.
 In fact, when used as a USB drive, it is just like any other memory stick.

 Comes in two colors – Black & Copper and White & Silver.
 My review device was While & Silver.